 The ink is black, wherewith each character was writ. -Pearl

-Correct Answer: D. Self-reflexive awareness of textuality
+Correct Answer: A. Self-reflexive awareness of textuality

 Explanation: The line demonstrates medieval literature's awareness of its own textuality and materiality.
 It shows how medieval poets often incorporated references to the physical act of writing, linking the material and spiritual aspects of their work.